 - Use a watermark shape as a section separator.

-- Use shorter, thicker colored lines above or below header text to denote relationship to grouped content.
+- Use shorter, thicker colored lines above or below header text to denote the relationship to grouped content.

 4. White space and spacing

 - Put space around stuff.
 Adding a healthy amount of padding around your page, around buttons and around text gives everything breathing room and just looks more polished.

 - Use spacing between elements to denote relationships.

 - Create a color palette using good design principles

 - The contrast is good but not too harsh

 - Make your colors just a little less vivid by changing the hue

 - Tint your grays with your primary brand color